benyap/firestore-backfire/README.md

 ## Configuration file

 Instead of providing options on the CLI, you can also set defaults through a configuration file.
-You can use the `--config <path>` to point to a specific file to use as configuration.
+You can use the flag `--config <path>` to point to a specific file to use as configuration.
 Note that CLI options will always override options provided through a configuration file.

 **IMPORTANT**: Do not to commit any secrets in your config file to version control.